-The breadth and depth of the Company's business development discussions continue to grow.
-In the second quarter, the Company received nine new chemistries from potential customers for evaluation, bringing the total number of chemistries cumulatively evaluated for development with PlantSpring for production in its BioFactory to 95.
-Of the 95 chemistries, 31 have met the Company's target product profile, or TPP, criteria and are subject to further evaluation and discussion with the potential customers.
+In the third quarter, the Company continued to actively pursue business development discussions, receiving thirty-seven new chemistries from potential customers for evaluation.
+These additional chemistries bring the total number of chemistries cumulatively evaluated for development with PlantSpring for production in its BioFactory to 132.
+Of these 132 chemistries, 43 have met the Company's target product profile, or TPP, criteria and are subject to further evaluation and discussion with the potential customers.
 Additionally, the evaluated chemistries include several that were identified by potential customers as having been unsuccessfully attempted by others in the synthetic biology industry.
-As part of the customer acquisition process, the Company is expecting to produce small quantities of product for evaluation by the customer and as a result, the Company believes the development cycle from contract signing to commercialization may be shorter than 36 months because the period from lab to pilot scale production may accelerate.
+As part of the customer acquisition process and subject to prioritization in light of available resources, the Company intends to select certain chemistries for the production of small quantities of product for evaluation by the customer.
+As a result, the Company believes the development cycle from contract signing to commercialization for such products may be shorter than 36 months because the period from lab to pilot scale production may accelerate.

-Leveraging the 31 customer demand-driven chemistries that have passed its TPP criteria, the Company is currently negotiating term sheets with several potential customers for the development of a select number of those plant-based chemistries.
+Leveraging the 43 customer demand-driven chemistries that have passed its TPP criteria, the Company is currently negotiating agreements and term sheets with potential customers for the development of a select number of those plant-based chemistries.